 What's on this Page

-Aside from decreasing the chance of bleeding, what are the other benefits of performing PCN through Brodels line?
+What are the benefits of performing PCN through Brodels line?

 The approach through Brodel’s line also results in a percutaneous nephrostomy catheter exiting through skin near the posterior axillary line.